SeekingFor/jfniki/readme.txt

       4) It should be possible to regenerate topkey for any version.
       5) It should be possible to traverse history w/o hitting fn.

-**IDEA: Save / Load page for local copies [Requested by user.Code is already written but needs to be cleaned up + UI] **IDEA: Add code / .css to colorize links to missing pages. [requested by user] **IDEA: Fix automatic "freenet:..." link detection.  legit scheme://rest parsing is
+**IDEA: Fix automatic "freenet:..." link detection.  legit scheme://rest parsing is
         built into creole parser, but freenet links don't use a standard scheme url. grrrrrr...
         0) Preprocess?
 1) hack creole parser [Not sure this is worth it.]